 Risk Factors: Not having enough of a vitamin called folic acid can lead to MM.
 Obesity, diabetes, hyperthermia, and some medications also increase the risk.
 If one baby in a family has been born with MM, later babies are at higher risk.

 History and Symptoms: In babies with MM, a sac may stick out of the back where the spine did not close.
-There can also be extra fluid in the brain.
-These defects can cause problems with bladder and bowel control, numbness, weakness, and even paralysis.
+There can also be extra fluid in the brain, making the baby’s head large.
+These defects can cause problems with feeding, breathing, behavior and growth.
+They can also suffer headaches, vomiting, numbness, bladder and bowel incontinence, weakness, and even paralysis.

-Physical Exam: The doctor will check the baby’s eyes, muscle strength, reflexes, and ability to feel things like a pinprick.
-As the child grows, the doctor will keep close watch on head size, growth, bladder and bowel function, movement, thinking, behavior, mood, and social function.
+Physical Exam: The doctor will check the baby’s eyes, muscle strength, reflexes, and sensation.
+As the child grows, the doctor will keep track of head size, growth, bladder and bowel function, movement, thinking, behavior, mood, and social function.

 Rehab Management: Surgery is often done in the first few days after birth.
 If a child has fluid in the brain, a tube may be placed from the skull to the abdomen to drain the fluid away.
-Many types of therapy may be needed to help the child with walking, school, and social activities.
+Many types of therapy may be needed to help the child grow and lead full, productive lives.

-Other Resources for Patients and Families: Families may get help from social workers and from the Spina Bifida Association.
+Other Resources for Patients and Families: Families may get help from social workers, the Spina Bifida Association and the Spina Bifida Resource Network.